diegoalfonsoaguilarcardona/taio-chatgpt-vscode/README.md

 ### Streaming, Reasoning, and Stats

-- Output is streamed to the view.
-- Reasoning deltas are shown in a distinct color during streaming and are saved as a collapsed <think> assistant message after completion.
+- Output streams live; optional reasoning deltas display in a distinct style and are saved as a collapsed <think> message.
-- Token stats bar shows totals and per‑request usage.
-- Watchdog: If streaming stalls for ~90s, the partial output is finalized to avoid hanging.
+- Watchdog finalizes if the stream stalls (~90s).

 ### Keyboard Shortcuts

-- Enter: Send query (uses editor selection if configured).
+- Enter: Send
-- Ctrl+Enter (Cmd+Enter on macOS): Send without querying the editor selection (Prompt No Query).
+- Ctrl+Enter (Cmd+Enter): Send (No Query)

 ---

 ## Privacy & Security

-- DevMate sends your selected messages (including file contents, images, and references expanded at send time) to the configured provider endpoint(s).
-Review your content before sending.
+- Only the content you select (messages/files/images) is sent to your configured provider endpoint(s).
-- Your API key is read from your VS Code settings (devmate.providers).
-Keep it secure.
+- API keys are read from your VS Code settings.
-- DevMate does not transmit data anywhere else.
+- No other telemetry or data exfiltration.

 ---

 ## Troubleshooting

-- “API key or API URL not set…”: Ensure devmate.providers is configured.
-Pick a provider/model in the UI.
+- “API key or API URL not set…” → Configure devmate.providers and pick a model.
-- Responses API errors:
-	- Requires OpenAI SDK v6+ (Responses).
-Update dependencies and rebuild if needed.
+- Responses API not available → Use OpenAI SDK v6+ and rebuild.
-- Stalled stream:
-	- The watchdog finalizes partial output after ~90s.
-Try again or check provider status.
+- Stalled stream → Watchdog will finalize; retry or check provider status.
-- Click‑to‑paste disabled:
+- Click‑to‑paste not working → Enable devmate.pasteOnClick.
-	- Set devmate.pasteOnClick to true.

 ---

 ## Known Limitations

-- Token estimates use js‑tiktoken heuristics and may not match provider billing exactly.
+- Token stats are estimates and may not match billing exactly.
-- Reasoning markers are visible in the stream but not saved in the final answer (saved separately in a collapsed <think> message).
+- Reasoning deltas are streamed separately and saved as a collapsed <think> message.
-- Mixed lockfiles (npm/yarn) or SDK versions can cause mismatches (see Compatibility Notes).
+- Mixed npm/yarn lockfiles can cause dependency drift (see Compatibility Notes).

 ---

 ## Roadmap

-- Multi‑message editing improvements
+- Better multi‑message editing
-- Model capability discovery in UI
+- Provider templates and capability discovery
-- More provider templates
-- Better diff/patch operations back to workspace
+- Smarter diffs/patches back to files

 ---

 ## Contributing

 Issues and PRs are welcome.
-Please:
-- Describe expected vs. actual behavior
-- Include logs (DevTools / Output) if relevant
-- For PRs, run lint/tests and keep changes focused
+Please include repro steps and logs if relevant, and keep PRs focused.

 ---